-Under PSC R499 Support - Professional: Other, the scope of work to be performed under the selected contracts included communication security support services, advanced security engineering support, enterprise support services and project management and support services..
+Under PSC R499 Support - Professional: Other, the scope of work to be performed under the selected contracts included accounting / administrative services, administrative management and general management consulting services, program management and support services, and engineering services.

-Under PSC D399 IT and Telecom - Other IT and Telecommunications, the scope of work to be performed under the selected contracts included software support services (ProServe), data center support, telecommunication support services and office automation operations and support.
+Under PSC D399 IT and Telecom - Other IT and Telecommunications, the scope of work to be performed under the selected contracts included software development services and support, procurement systems support, professional technology support services, and computer systems design services.

-Under PSC R799 Support - Management: Other, the scope of work to be performed under the selected contracts included litigation support services, human resource development services, employment processing systems and management support services.
+Under PSC R799 Support - Management: Other, the scope of work to be performed under the selected contracts included administrative support services, quality assurance support services, automated litigation support services, and program management and data support.

-Under PSC D302 IT and Telecom - Systems Development, the scope of work to be performed under the selected contracts included next generation case management systems, Palantir products, services and support, cloud storage development and enterprise IT support services
+Under PSC D302 IT and Telecom - Systems Development, the scope of work to be performed under the selected contracts included systems support and services, financial management support services, claims management systems development, and cloud accounts and web development.